This unique, free performance will take place during Earth Hour on Saturday 24 March, 2018

 Also remember if you have any content featuring ambassadors, teachers or friends please hash tag.

 For example #myschoolname #charliechan etc

-This is the case across Twitter, Google+, Instagram, Facebook and LinkedIn.
+This is the case across Facebook, Twitter, Instagram, Google+ and LinkedIn.

 Enjoy your event!
-We look forward to hearing about it.
+We look forward to seeing it in our Live Stream.